 The investor has to show they have sufficient capital investment to invest in the project and this investment should be from verifiable and legal sources.
 To prove the money has been earned through legal means, the applicant has to submit records of foreign business registration or tax returns filed anywhere in the world in the last five years.
 In case, there is any other source of your investment funds, you would need to provide the documentation for the same.

 3. Transfer money into an escrow account

 Once the investor decides the project they want to invest in, they have to send $500,000 or $1 million to an escrow account from where it will be allocated to the project.
-If the investor goes through a regional center, the funding contribution is $500,000; whereas as an individual, the capital contribution is $1 million.
+If the investor goes through a regional center, the funding contribution is $500,000 ($500,000.00 minimum investment amount is extended and approved up until September 30, 2018); whereas as an individual, the capital contribution is $1 million.

 4. Filing form I-526